Liuxinyv/HiPrompt/README.md

     --height 4096 \
     --width 4096 \
     --model_ckpt="stabilityai/stable-diffusion-xl-base-1.0" \
-    --validation_prompt "A corgi sits on a beach chair on a beautiful beach, with palm trees behind, high details." \
+    --validation_prompt "A car in a garden, with a lake and Eiffel Tower." \
     --llava true \
     --scale true \
     --cosine_scale_3 0.8 \